Ficool

 This,

-The silence after laughter—that's where the real heart hides.
+The breath after laughter—that's where the real heart hides.
 Only now do I understand what you meant, old friend.

-I sit on this for a moment before breaking the silence.
+I sit on this for a moment before asking the real questions.

 "Say they aren't going to chase us, right?"

 "Oh yes, they will.
 Eventually though.
-Look at them—they are starving out here, takes some time to finish their meal all the way to the bone, by then we'll be long gone."
+Look at them—they are starving out here, even from so far away you can see them all grouped up.
+Takes some time for them to finish their meal all the way to the bone and by then we'll be long gone."

-"I see, so the rumors were true then?"
+"I see, so the rumors from before were true?"
+I inquire.

 "Indeed.
 More always do come.
 It seems he was right.
 Marcus, you should buy him a drink when we get back."
 He adds.

 "Why me?
-I have no coin in my possession."
+I have not a coin in my possession."

 "But he indirectly saved yer life."